gegirti/gegirti/README.md

-- 👋 Hi, I’m @gegirti or sometimes Gılgamış.
-- 👀 I’m interested in pretty much anything thus I am a professional student
+I’m @gegirti,I’m interested in pretty much anything thus I am a professional student and will always be.
-- 🌱 I’m currently learning how to live in general, however if you are more interested in IT, I'm learning HTML and CSS. -this will be surely updated-
+I’m currently learning how to live in general, however if you are more interested in IT, I'm learning HTML and CSS, JS, React and things. -this will be surely updated-
-- 💞️ I’m looking to collaborate on ...
+I’m looking to collaborate on pretty much everything or nothing.
-- 📫 How to reach me ...

 <!---
 gegirti/gegirti is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.